 Interesting Facts about Cougars and Cougar Hunting on Vancouver Island

-• Cougars are the largest wild cats in British Columbia, with males weighing up to 100 kg (220 lbs).
+Cougars are the largest wild cats in British Columbia, with males weighing up to 100 kg (220 lbs).

-• Vancouver Island has the highest cougar density in North America, with an estimated population of 600–800.
+Vancouver Island has the highest cougar density in North America, with an estimated population of 600–800.

-• Non-hunters can join guided cougar hunting trips for an additional fee, making it a shared experience.
+Non-hunters can join guided cougar hunting trips for an additional fee, making it a shared experience.

-• Cougars are valued for their use as trophies and decorations, such as their pelts.
+Cougars are valued for their use as trophies and decorations, such as their pelts.

-• Regulated hunting, which permits up to two cougar harvests per hunter per season, helps maintain healthy deer and prey populations on Vancouver Island.
+Regulated hunting, which permits up to two cougar harvests per hunter per season, helps maintain healthy deer and prey populations on Vancouver Island.

 Where to Hunt Cougars on Vancouver Island?

 Cougars are most commonly found in the northeastern parts of Vancouver Island, following their primary prey, black-tailed deer, to lower elevations during winter.
 Their habitats include mountainous and forested regions, where they also prey on mule deer, white-tailed deer, elk, moose calves, and smaller animals.
 Cougars find shelter in caves, rocky areas, dense undergrowth, and bushes.
 When resources are scarce, they may even swim to smaller islands in search of prey.
+Hunters often spot cougars in areas such as Sayward, Ucluelet, Campbell River, Courtenay, and Duncan.
+The designated management units (MUs) for cougar hunting on Vancouver Island are 1-1 to 1-15.
+It’s important to familiarize yourself with local regulations and be aware of restricted or no-hunting areas to ensure a lawful and ethical hunt.

 When to Hunt Cougars on Vancouver Island?

 The best time for cougar hunting on Vancouver Island is during the winter months, particularly in January and February, when fresh snow makes tracking easier.
 These conditions significantly increase hunters’ success rates by providing clear signs of cougar activity.
 The general open season for cougar hunting runs from September 10 to March 31 and April 1 to June 15.

-Cougars are most active during the evening and early morning hours when they emerge to hunt.
-Most cougar births occur in February and March, so hunters should plan their trips accordingly to avoid areas with young cubs.
+Tracking cougars becomes significantly easier in snow and cool temperatures, as fresh tracks are more visible.
+Rain or wet conditions, however, can make it difficult for dogs to stay on a cougar’s scent.
+Optimal weather allows hunters to differentiate between tracks left by large males and females, even estimating the age of the tracks.
+When accompanied by a guide, you can choose to wait in camp or a warm vehicle while fresh tracks are located, depending on your preference and fitness level.
+Following treed cougars through deep snow can be physically demanding, often requiring the use of snowshoes.
 Key signs to look for include tracks, kill sites (cougars often cover their prey and return later), and scent markers made by scraping leaves and twigs.
 Once at the hunting site, stay quiet and position yourself downwind to avoid alerting the cougar.
 These animals are incredibly fast over short distances but tire quickly, providing the right moment for a successful hunt.

 A five-day black bear hunting and camping experience in Port Alberni